How to Read your PPSR Vehicle Search Report

 Reading Your QuickRevs PPSR Report

-When you receive a PPSR report from QuickRevs you’ll first see a quick summary.
+When you receive a PPSR Check from QuickRevs you’ll first see a quick summary.
 This gives you a broad look at what you’ll find in the report.

 The summary itself is divided in half.
 On the one side you’ll see a rundown of all the different records that were found as part of the search.
 These are categorised as “Finance Check”, “Written Off”, and “Stolen Status”.
 These sections will either say there are no records to report, or list the number of records to report.